SOFTS-Raw sugar gains as fears over Brazil output linger

 * Sugar is also being supported by rising grains and fertiliser prices.

 * Weighing on prices, however, are rising Indian exports.
-Indian mills have so far signed contracts to export 8.5 million tonnes of sugar in the 2021/22 marketing year.
+Indian mills have so far signed contracts to export 8.5 million tonnes of sugar in 2021/22.

 COFFEE

-* July arabica coffee KCc2 fell 1.3% to $2.1600 per lb after sliding 4% on Wednesday as investor fears over frost risk in top producer Brazil faded.
+* July arabica coffee KCc2 fell 2.85 cents, or 1.3%, at $2.1585 per lb, after sliding 4% on Wednesday, as investor fears over frost risk in top producer Brazil faded.

-* Brazil's 2022 coffee production isprojected at 53.43 million 60 kg bags, food supply agency Conab said, down from its January view of 55.74 million bags.
+* Coffee experts said on Friday that light frosts damaged only some leaves in coffee trees, unlikely to cause impact to production.

+* Rabobank kept unchanged its projection for the Brazilian 2022 crop at 64.5 million bags, near the top of market estimates.

 COCOA